 All allied sciences: Unani, Siddha, Yoga, Naturopathy, Medical, Dental, Nursing, Homeopathy, Agriculture, Botany, Zoology, PG courses of allied health sciences.

 All submissions should contribute to advancement or should illuminate a particular aspect in any of the above mentioned fields.
 Every submission should adhere to the journal format & style, legibly written in good English, comprehensive, concise and complete.
 It is essential that authors prepare their manuscripts according to established specifications.
 Failure to follow them may result in papers being delayed or rejected.
 Therefore, contributors are strongly encouraged to read these instructions carefully before preparing a manuscript for submission.
 The manuscripts should be checked carefully for grammatical errors.
-All papers are subjected to peer review.
+All papers are subjected to double blind peer review.
+All the submitted manuscript will be subject to plagiarism check using plagiarism check software.

 Types of Manuscripts